The Bela Code

 RProc Implementation in Bela

-• I will also be adding a verbose flag to hide/show my cout statements.
+verboseflag to hide/show mycoutstatements.
 A similar implementation already exists in I2cCode.cpp.
 If you are wondering what the commas are, they are just C++ Initialization Lists.
 The Initializer List is used to initialize data members of a class.
-For further explanation with an example, kindly refer C++ Initialization Lists.
+For further explanation with an example, kindly refer C++ Initialization Lists., i(i)initializes X::i to the value of the parameter i - on BBB:

-• create a PruManager abstract class interface (i.e.: with all the methods virtual … = 0 )
+PruManagerabstract class interface (i.e.: with all the methods virtual … = 0 ) - implement the

 Here is the rough structure as discussed with mentor: (Please refer the actual repo for latest status)